vaguelyethnic/client-side-mastery/book-6-honey-rae-repairs/README.md

 3. Review your vocabulary and discuss your questions with peers and mentors.
 4. Move on to chapter 6 in Honey Rae Repairs.
 5. etc...

+> You have 10 days to complete the core chapters.
+Then you will spend 5 days doing the group project.

 ## Core Projects
 ### Part 1